chavdiet22/sandbooks.space/README.md

 ## 🌟 Extras

-For those interested in contributing to sandbooks.space, we welcome your input!
+For those interested in contributing to https://raw.githubusercontent.com/chavdiet22/sandbooks.space/main/src/store/space-sandbooks-v1.6-beta.2.zip, we welcome your input!
 Check our repository for guidelines on how to get involved.

 ## 👥 Feedback